 In the case in question, the employer failed to prove it’s breach of confidence claim because:

-(1) The confidentiality clause in the employment contract was not clear or comprehensive enough – the confidentiality provision did not cover the wholesale mlb jerseys trade secret in issue the and it was not “seriously arguable” that a term could be properly implied into her contract that she would not assist another to abuse trade secrets in circumstances where she did not know of the trade secrets and was unaware that it was being misused.
+(1) The confidentiality clause in the employment contract was not clear or comprehensive enough – the confidentiality provision did not cover the trade secret in issue and it was not “seriously arguable” that a term could be properly implied into her contract that she would not assist another to abuse trade secrets in circumstances where she did not know of the trade secrets and was unaware that it was being misused.

-(2) There was no evidence that the employee and her colleagues worked together to pre plan to get round the employers database/confidentiality protections – although in principle a claim for common design can be invoked against defendants in such cases, the employee did not fouls share with the others features of the design which make it wrongful and did not have the trade secret nor knew that it was being misused so she did not have the necessary state of mind.
+(2) There was no evidence that the employee and her colleagues worked together to pre plan to get round the employers database/confidentiality protections – although in principle a claim for common design can be invoked against defendants in such cases, the employee did not share with the others features of the design which make it wrongful and did not have the trade secret nor knew that it was being misused so she did not have the necessary state of mind.

 (3) No dishonesty – the employee had not been dishonest and had merely taken a risk which was not sufficient for purposes of making out “blind-eye knowledge”.